 Edit Windows Registry

-Windows Registry, usually referred to as just the registry, is a collection of databases of configuration settings in Microsoft Windows operating systems.
-It is used to store much of the information and settings for software programs, hardware devices, user preferences, operating system configurations, and much more.
-Many of the options exposed in the registry are not accessible elsewhere in Windows.
-In this guide we are going to show you how to delete some registry entries.
+Windows Registry is a collection of databases of configuration settings in Microsoft Windows operating systems.
+In this guide, we are going to show you how to delete some registry entries.
 Please note that incorrectly changing Windows Registry may damage your operating system irreversibly.

-To open Registry Editor you will need to open Run dialog box first.
+To open Registry Editor, you will need to open the Run dialog box first.
 Press Windows Windows key + R or right-click Start and select "Run" and type "regedit".
 Press Enter or click "OK".

 CCleaner is a small, effective utility for computers running Microsoft Windows.
 It cleans junk and issues that accumulate over time: temporary files, broken shortcuts, and other problems.
-It protects privacy, cleans browsing history and temporary Internet files, allowing you to be a more confident Internet user and less susceptible to identity theft.
-CCleaner can clean redundant files from various programs, thus saving hard disk space, remove unneeded entries in Windows Registry, help uninstall software, and select which programs start with Windows.
+CCleaner can clean redundant files from various programs, remove unneeded entries in Windows Registry, help uninstall software, and select which programs start with Windows.
 You can download CCleaner from here.

 Scan Your System Files